alechenninger/blog/posts/stay_calm_stop_mocking.md

 instead of the real thing, you haven't invalidated your tests.

 // Fakes can avoid cross-cutting, production, and operational concerns that cause a lot of complexity in test setup, and aren't the focus of most of your tests anyway.
-That is, things like nonvolatile persistence and high-performance concurrency control that we expect of our production persistence abstractions, and which usually require a full database.
-An implementation can avoid the filesystem all together with in memory state, and can synchronize all of its methods to quickly make it thread-safe.
+For example, they can just ignore solutions for nonvolatile persistence and high-performance concurrency control that we expect of our production persistence abstractions, and which usually require a full database.
+An implementation can avoid the filesystem all together with in memory state, and can `synchronize` all of its methods to quickly make it thread-safe.
 TODO: appendix about in-memory repositories

 Yet we have still only scratched the surface.
 As the software industry is increasingly concerned with instrumenting code for observability and
 [safe, frequent production rollouts](https://itrevolution.com/book/accelerate/)–effectively, production testability–fakes increasingly make sense as a shipped _feature of our software_ rather than compiled-away test code.
-As a feature, a fake works as an in-memory, out-of-the-box replacement of complicated external process dependencies and the burdensome configuration and coupling they bring along with them.
+As a feature, fakes work as in-memory, out-of-the-box replacements of complicated external process dependencies and the burdensome configuration and coupling they bring along with them.
 Running a service can then be effortless by way of a default, in-memory configuration, also called a
 [hermetic server](https://testing.googleblog.com/2012/10/hermetic-servers.html) (as in hermetically sealed).
-As a feature, it is one of developer experience though still profoundly impacting, if indirectly, impacting customer experience through safer and faster delivery.
+As a feature, it is one of developer experience though it still profoundly impacts, if indirectly, customer experience through safer and faster delivery.
 In a digital age, you can easily argue the developers that use your service are just another customer, anyway.

 This accessibility is revolutionary: a new teammate can start up your services locally with simple system setup and one command on their first day.
 Other teams can realistically use your service,